 Then, one day, a fleet of flying saucers landed, killed the monsters and installed a rudimentary version of local government.
-After billions of years of existential challenges prompting existential Darwinian responses and refinements, it remains a rudimentary version of local government.
+After billions of years of Darwinian adaptations to huge existential threats, it remains a rudimentary version of local government.

 Then the Covid creatures came.
 They fed exclusively on common sense, consumed it all, excreted fear, then donned masks and hid in plain site.
 And that’s where we’re at right now.
 Pray for us.